 - affiliational support (connections to recovery community supports, activities, and events)

-The unique relationship between the peer recovery coach and the individual in or seeking recovery is grounded in trust and focused on providing the individual with tools, resources, and support to achieve long-term recovery.
+The unique relationship between the peer recovery coach and the individual in or seeking recovery is grounded in trust and focused on providing the individual with tools, resources, and support to achieve long-term recovery and overall wellness.

 Is Peer Recovery Coaching Effective?